trufflesecurity/trufflehog/README.md

 # :rocket: Quick Start

-## Example 1: Scan a repo for only verified secrets
+## 1: Scan a repo for only verified secrets

 Command: